MassimoGirondi/dncs-lab/README.md

 sudo tcpdump -nni eth1.10 icmp
 ```

-Then running `ping 10.0.1.34` from `host-1-a` should show some packets transitating through the interface, whereas running it from `host-1-b` shouldn't show anything.
+When running `ping 10.0.1.34` from `host-1-a` should show some packets traveling through the interface, whereas running the same command from `host-1-b` shouldn't show anything.

-If the above is true, the switch is correctly splitted between the VLANs and the trunk link is well configured.
+If the above is true, the switch is correctly split between the VLANs and the trunk link is well configured.

 To check that the VLAN are separated on the L2 layer, the `arp` command can be used after some of the above commands has been executed.

 If the VLANs work correctly, the arp tables, obrained with the `arp` command on the hosts, should show only the host and router.
 Otherwise, without the VLAN, also the other hosts could be there (e.g. the `host-1-a` in the arp table of `host-1-b`).

-Indeed, the arp table contains also the addresses of the Vagrant management interface but, as for the routing tables, we can ignore them.
+The arp table contains also the addresses of the Vagrant management interfaces but, as for the routing tables, we can ignore them.

-# Routing tables
+## Routing tables

-To check the routers' routing tables, the command below can be run on the routers:
+To check the routers' routing tables, the command below can be run on both routers:
 ```
 ip router
 ```

 The layout is not so user-friendly, the old `route` command can be used instead.

+To check that the routes are set-up by OSPF, the command `vtysh -c "show ip route"` can be used: it shows all the routes of the current machine and their source: for the ones discovered by OSPF a `O` should appear at the beginning of the line.

 # Requirements